learn-co-curriculum/programming-univbasics-3-methods-scope/README.md

 Now that we've talked about methods, we will also discuss another very important concept &mdash; scopes!
 "Scope" defines where in a program a _variable_ is accessible or "visible."
-A variable is a name that Ruby associates with a particular value or data.
+A variable is a name that Ruby associates with data.
 For example, `dog = "Poodle"` or `age = 32`.
-Variables hold any information we want to save and reuse.
+Variables hold information we want to save and reuse.
 But sometimes you can't access variables.
-They're said to be "invisible" or "inaccessible" outside of a certain scope.
+They're said to be "invisible" or "inaccessible" outside of a certain "scope."
 We need to understand why variables are "scoped."
-Understanding this concept well can help developers avoid errors and debug _extremely_ sneaky bugs.
+Understanding this concept well helps developers avoid errors and debug _extremely_ sneaky bugs.

 ## Recognize What Scope Is